FunnyFinger/Dynamic-Sliders-ComfyUI/README.md

 ### Slider Stacker

 - **Inputs**:
-  - `slider_max_strength` (FLOAT): The master maximum value.
+  - `sliders_max` (FLOAT): The master maximum value.
 Adjusting this scales all sliders below it.
   - `slider_count` (INT): Controls how many slider rows are visible and processed (1–50).
   - `slider_name_{i}` (STRING): A text field to name or describe the slider (optional).
   - `({i})` (FLOAT Widget): The individual weight for this slider (0.0–2.0).
-Adjusting this updates the `slider_max_strength` if this slider becomes the new maximum.
+Adjusting this updates the `sliders_max` if this slider becomes the new maximum.
+  - `sliders_sum` (FLOAT): Adjust this to change the total sum of all sliders *while preserving their relative differences* (when Sum Lock is off).
+Also displays the current sum.
   - **Sum Lock Toggle**: A toggle to lock the total sum of all slider values.
-When enabled, adjusting one slider redistributes the difference proportionally across the other sliders.
+When enabled, adjusting one slider redistributes the difference proportionally across the other sliders to maintain the locked sum.
+When enabled, the `sliders_sum` field becomes read-only.
-  - **Sliders Sum Widget**: Displays the total sum of all slider values in real-time.

 - **Output**:
   - `SLIDER_WEIGHTS` (STRING): A comma-separated string of the weight values for sliders 1 through `slider_count`, formatted to two decimal places (e.g., "1.00, 0.50, 0.75").